 If I’m being totally honest, Asia was never high on my travel wish list – I pictured steamy hot crowded cities, and a very long flight to get there.
 I’m past the age where I want to budget backpack and stay in hostels.
 There were just a lot of other places much higher on my list, and easier to reach.
 And then, friends of mine moved to Shanghai.
 Having a local to visit totally changes the ballgame and is a great excuse to go someplace you normally wouldn’t.
 So, in the summer of 2015, planning began.

 By Winter 2015, my friends had been called back to the States much earlier than expected.
 Oops!
 I was too far into planning and booking to cancel my trip, but I had also done enough research that I was getting excited about the things I had planned.
-I had only planned a few days in Shanghai at the end of my trip so that was easy enough to cut out.
+I had only scheduled a few days in Shanghai at the end of my trip so that was easy enough to cut out.
 No need to deal with the red tape of China this time around!
-So, this is the story of how I found myself roaming around Thailand and Cambodia for two weeks on my own.
+This is my SouthEast Asia itinerary for two weeks of solo travel.

-Then, I would take an overnight train to Bangkok, where I stayed at the Aloft Bangkok for two nights.
+I then took an overnight train to Bangkok, where I stayed at the Aloft Bangkok for two nights.
+My first class sleeper car came with a pet roach, so I got no sleep that night!
 Originally, I only planned 1 night in Bangkok (mostly so I could sing the song!) but when I found out about Sak Yant Tattoos at Wat Bang Phra outside the city, I changed my itinerary to work this in.
-A tuk tuk tour was the only other thing I managed to do in Bangkok!
+An evening tuk tuk tour was the only other thing I managed to do in Bangkok!
+The heat was oppressive!

-Next up, was Siem Riep in Cambodia to visit the Angkor Wat temples.
+Next, I flew to Siem Riep in Cambodia to visit the Angkor Wat temples.
 I planned to take a bus from Bangkok just for adventure, but at the last minute found a flight for $70 and decided I had better ways to spend 8 hours than on a chicken bus.
+(After my first class train experience, I’m so glad I opted to fly!)
 In Siem Reap, I spent 3 nights at Le Meridien Angkor, a full day touring the temples, and a whole lot of time at the pool!
 (Who can blame me, it was gorgeous!)